Skip to main content

 Versioning + rollback

 Every save creates a new immutable row in pipeline_versions (v79 migration).
 The pipelines.head_version column points at the current.
-Rollback creates a NEW version on top of HEAD whose definition equals the target’s:
+Rollback repoints HEAD at the target version and makes its definition live — no new row is created (versions are deduped by content hash), and routine versions marks the new HEAD:

-History is preserved — you can roll forward to a future version by another rollback.
-There is no “delete version” — if a version was bad, the trail of “v3 → v4 (rollback to v2) → v5 (fix)” is the audit story you keep.
+History is preserved — you can roll forward to a later version by another rollback.
+There is no “delete version” — if a version was bad, the trail stays: “v1 → v2 → v3, HEAD back on v2, then v4 (fix)” is the audit story you keep, and each run additionally records the content hash it executed.

 Bundle export / import